alvorobyova/alvorobyova/README.md

 <hr>

 ### 💪🏻 My skills :
-- HTML, CSS coding based on design layouts from Photoshop, Figma
+— HTML, CSS coding based on design layouts from Photoshop, Figma<br>
-- projects development in JavaScript and TypeScript
+— projects development in JavaScript and TypeScript<br>
-- projects development on the Angular framework using the Angular Material library
+— projects development on the Angular framework using the Angular Material library<br>
-- basic knowledge of backend and Node.js, understanding of API principles
+— basic knowledge of backend and Node.js, understanding of API principles<br>
-- basic knowledge of React, Vue.js frameworks
+— basic knowledge of React, Vue.js frameworks

 ### 🛠️ Languages and Tools :
 <div>